torchbox/wagtail-wordpress-import/docs/long_description.md

 ## Requirements

-1. Wagtail CMS Installed with initial setup
+1. Wagtail CMS Installed following the [initial setup](https://docs.wagtail.io/en/stable/getting_started/index.html)
 2. WordPress XML export of all content in a single file
 3. The WordPress website will need to be live and available for importing of assets such as images and documents.